-The District's contractually required contribution rate for the year ended June 30, 2018, was 0.07% of annual covered OPERF payroll and 0.43% of OPSRP payroll, actuarially determined as an amount that is expected to finance the costs of benefits earned by employees during the year.
-Contributions to the OPEB plan from the District were \$30,965 for the year ended June 30, 2018.
+The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liabilities (or funding excess) of the plan over a period not to exceed thirty years.
 The District's contributions to RHIA for the years ended June 30, 2015, 2016 and 2017 were \$37,914, \$31,126, and \$32,370, respectively, which equaled the required contributions each year.